sciris/sciris/README.md

 9. Change to the Sciris root folder and type:
    ```
 python setup.py develop
-python setup-web.py develop
    ```

+10. Repeat in the ScirisWeb root folder:
+      ```
+   python setup.py develop
+      ```

-10. To test if the if everything is working accordingly, open Python window within the virtual environment and type `import sciris` and `import scirisweb`.
+11. To test if the if everything is working accordingly, open Python window within the virtual environment and type `import sciris` and `import scirisweb`.
 If no errors occur, then the import worked.